Jens Arnfinn Brødsjømoen

 Jens Arnfinn Brødsjømoen (born 19 January 1958) is a Norwegian politician for the Christian Democratic Party.

 He served as a deputy representative to the Parliament of Norway from Telemark during the terms 1993-1997 and 1997-2001.
 In total he was present during 8 days of parliamentary session.

-On the local level he has been deputy mayor of Drangedal, and also employed as chief financial officer of Drangedal municipality.
+On the local level he has been deputy mayor of Drangedal Municipality, and also employed as chief financial officer of Drangedal municipality.